Predatory bugs

 Excessive use of pesticides can be detrimental to predatory bug populations and their effectiveness as biological control agents.
 Consider adopting integrated pest management (IPM) practices, which involve using pesticides judiciously and as a last resort.
 Targeted application of pesticides, avoiding broad-spectrum ones, and selecting insecticides that have minimal impact on non-target organisms can help preserve predatory bug populations.

 While predatory bugs offer numerous benefits, their impact can vary depending on local species composition, farm management practices, and regional factors.
-Predatory bugs are general predators and may also feed on bees, lacewings, ladybird beetles, and other beneficial species.

 Chemical toxicity